surfly/docs/tutorial/chapter1.md

              .startLeader();
              if (Surfly.currentSession) {
                 if (pin) {
-                  // append the session id onto the id button so that it can be passed to the agent
+                  // append the pin onto the id button so that it can be passed to the agent
                   document.getElementById("id_button").innerHTML=session_pin;
                 }
              }